 - Maintain accurate data and submit reports, including statistical data, as required.

-- Assist the agency in providing public education and training regarding issues of domestic violence, sexual assault, and human trafficking specifically as it pertains to children who have witnessed and/or experienced violence.
+- Assist the agency in providing public education and training regarding issues of domestic violence, and sexual assault.
 Provide presentations to community groups as requested by administration.

 - Assist with training sessions for volunteers and employees.